sgersz/ai-home-lab-part-deux/README.md

 # AI Home Lab - Part Deux

-A plain-language overview of my AI homelab and how I use local models, hosted models, agents, dashboards, and routing in practice.
+Overview of my AI homelab and how I use local models, hosted models, agents, dashboards, and routing in practice.

 This did not start as an efficiency project.